Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

     minreads = 3,1,1

 It means that at least `3` read-pairs need to support the UMI-group (based on the UMI-tag and the aligned genomic positions), and with at least 1 read-pair from each strand (F1R2 and F2R1).
+**NOTE:** This filtering is performed on the bamfile before variant calling.

 *min_init_tumor_lod*: Initial Log odds for the that the variant exists in the tumor.